balancer/frontend-e2e/README.md

 NETWORK_NAME=goerli
 ```

 2. Start the frontend app using the same network you defined in `.env` file.

-Eg. `$ VUE_APP_NETWORK=1 npm run serve`
+   - Eg. `$ VUE_APP_NETWORK=1 npm run serve`

-3. Once the frontend is up and running, you can start running the Synpress tests: `npm run synpress:start`
+3. Once the frontend is up and running, you can start running the Synpress tests:

+   - `$ npm run synpress:start`

 4. After test run is complete, you can see the test report in `synpress/report/mochawesome.html`